Purpose of the proposal

 - Written last but NOT at the last minute

-- Hypothesis and Specific Aims (1 - 2 pages)
+- Hypothesis and Specific Aims (1 page)

 - State the explicit hypotheses and how they will be tested